SpacehuhnTech/esp8266_deauther/README.md

 ...and start different attacks.
 ![webinterface attack menu](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/web_screenshot_3.JPG)

-Happy hacking :)

 ## How to reset it

 Method 1: Connect pin 4 (D2 on the NodeMCU) to GND and plug the device in.
-Method 2: Connect your device, open up the serial monitor in Arduino, change the baudrate to 115200, type in "reset" and click send.
+Method 2: Connect your device, open up the serial monitor in Arduino, set baudrate to 115200, type in "reset" and click send.

 ## FAQ